FrancesCoronel/personal-website-v3/_posts/2015-03-29-change-your-icons-yosemite.md

 Intro
 -----

-So maybe you got tired of Yosemite’s icons.
-That’s cool.
+So maybe you got tired of Yosemite's icons.
+That's cool.

 Even without apps like the once legendary [`CandyBar`](https://www.panic.com/blog/candybar-mountain-lion-and-beyond/ "CandyBar") or [`LiteIcon`](https://www.freemacsoft.net/liteicon/ "LiteIcon"), you can still change all your icons.
 No more dependencies!

-I got tired of Yosemite’s icons and decided to take some initiative without the usual dependency on an app.
-It took about 2 days for me to perfect this strategy and now it’s time to make your process a lot easier than mine.
+I got tired of Yosemite's icons and decided to take some initiative without the usual dependency on an app.
+It took about 2 days for me to perfect this strategy and now it's time to make your process a lot easier than mine.

 Tools